Here are 10 of the best films coming to streaming giant Netflix UK in February 2022

-With each new month, streaming giant Netflix continuing to ensure their platform is stacked with great films as they upload a host of new and classic movies to its platform throughout February, starring the likes of Hollywood royalty Robert De Niro and Jake Gyllenhaal.
+Streaming giant Netflix are starting the new year with a bang, as they continue to ensure their platform is stacked with great films throughout February, starring the likes of Hollywood royalty Robert De Niro and Jake Gyllenhaal.

 There are also some highly anticipated brand new movies from cult directors such as Jean Pierre-Jeunet on the way too.